NSR123456/EcoSense-AI/README.md

 🔀 Data sources

-EcoSense LG works with local sample data, Google Sheets, and optional SQL-backed sources.
+EcoSense AI works with local sample data, Google Sheets, and optional SQL-backed sources.

 Mode | Reads | Writes | When to use
 -----|-------|--------|-----------